AngellXR/angellxr.github.io/index.md

 Our first product is an open showcase of XR creations.
 Seamlessly explore Worlds, memories, games, and assets on any device.
 To experience for yourself, visit [SandboXR](https://angellxr.github.io/sandboxr/).

-Want to submit your work?
+Have a WebXR project we can showcase?
 Use [this form](https://docs.google.com/forms/d/e/1FAIpQLScBCqQuLz1RS-6o-jRTCsjpQjvwMhMufvlxho-fY5qMQxyg5w/viewform) to submit your work.

 ### Learn more